avilesjf/synthv-scripts/README.md

 Extracting (and copy into the clipboard) all existing shortcuts into the file: settings.xml.
 Duplicate selected notes to a new target position.
 Microtonality: Update pitchDelta for each individual key for notes.
-Shift notes: Backward or forward in very short gap.
+Shift notes: Backward or forward in very short gap or in previous/next first measure bar.
 Playing SynthV: Displaying time in the track name and key notes inside groups during play.
+Store and display internal project notes for a track.
+Retrieving all SV:T(text) inside a script and generate a function for translation language.
+Read loudness audio data and apply loudness parameters.

 ## Modifying these scripts or making your own
 If you copy, modify, fork, etc. these scripts, crediting me for the original source could be a good choice and be free to notify me.